 Galleries and museums

-Give yourself time to check out a few of the museums and galleries in the city.
-Among the most popular apart from the Vikingskipshuset are the Nasjonalgalleriet (National Gallery), Kon-Tiki Museum and Vigelandsparken (Vigeland Sculpture Park).
+Unless you’re planning a long stay in Oslo, you’re unlikely to see more than just a few of the museums and galleries in the city.
+Among the most popular, apart from the Vikingskipshuset, are the Nasjonalgalleriet (National Gallery), the Kon-Tiki Museum and Vigelandsparken (Vigeland Sculpture Park).

 In Oslo’s Kon-Tiki Museum, you can see the raft that carried Thor Heyerdahl on his expeditions to the Galapogos Islands, the Easter Islands and Peru.
 You can also learn more about his series of voyages and discoveries.

-The Vigelandsparken in Oslo has more than 1 million visitors a year.
-Once you're in the park, you'll see why.
+The Vigelandsparken in Oslo has more than one million visitors a year.
+Once you’re in the park you’ll see why.
 It contains more than 200 sculptures by Gustav Vigeland (1869 – 1943).
 These are in cast iron, bronze and granite and set in a beautiful landscape.

 Two buildings in Oslo that you must make a point of seeing are the Akershus festning (Akershus Fortress) and the Opera House.
 The first began life in 1299 and the latter opened in April 2008.
-They stand as examples of the city's architecture separated by more than 700 years.
+They stand, therefore, as examples of the city’s architecture separated by more than seven hundred years.

-At Akershus festning, take a guided tour and try to be present for the changing of the guards at 1:30 pm.
+At the Akershus festning, take a guided tour and try to be present for the changing of the guards at 1.30pm.
 As for the Opera House, book to see a concert or show on one of the three stages, or simply admire the building from the outside.
 The Opera House stands by the side of the sea in a magnificent location.

-For convenience and to save money, buy an Oslo Pass.
-You can buy these at any of Oslo's tourist information centres.
-The pass includes free travel on public transport, free parking in Oslo's municipal car parks and free access to the city's sights and museums.
-There's a separate pass for children under 16.
+For convenience and to save money, obtain an Oslo Pass.
+You can buy these at any of Oslo’s Tourist Information Offices.
+They give you free travel on public transport; free parking in Oslo’s municipal car parks; and free access to the city’s sights and museums.
+There’s a separate pass for children under 16.

-The passes last for 24, 48 or 72 hours.
+The passes last for 24, 48 and 72 hours.
 You can also use them for discounts at various attractions in Oslo such as TusenFryd Amusement Park.

 Fly to Oslo with SAS and explore a city that will keep you busy and happy.

-SAS offers multiple daily departures to Oslo from the UK.
+Scandinavian Airlines offers daily cheap flights to Oslo from the UK.